Active Learning and Novel Model Calibration Measurements for Automated Visual Inspection in Manufacturing: Approximate Model's Probabilities Calibration

-This research proposes an approximate approach to calibrating machine learning prediction scores to probabilities.
-The approach is based on histogram calibration, building an initial histogram based on a calibration data set, as it is common practice for probability calibration methods.
-In a calibration set, we have (a) several prediction scores used to perform the probability calibration and (b) the ground truth labels for the corresponding data instances.
+This research proposes metrics and an approach to calibrating machine learning prediction scores to probabilities by using a ground truth approximation.
+The approach considers building an initial calibration set, as it is common practice for probability calibration methods.
+A calibration set has (a) several prediction scores used to perform the probability calibration and (b) the ground truth labels for the corresponding data instances.
 Using both, a mapping is created between the prediction scores and the probability of a class outcome.
 Nevertheless, the limited amount of data in the calibration set can impact the fidelity of the calibration.
-In particular, the distribution of predictive scores between the calibration set and the predictions performed in a production environment can differ for a histogram-based calibration.
+In particular, the distribution of predictive scores between the calibration set and the predictions performed in a production environment can differ.

-We consider the final prediction of a calibrated model has two sources of error: (a) the classification model, which does not perfectly predict the target class, and (b) the probability calibration technique, which does not produce a perfect probabilistic mapping between the predicted scores and the target class.
-While metrics and plots exist to assess the quality of the probability calibration, such means require a ground truth on which to evaluate the probability calibration.
-While the requirement for a ground truth allows for an exact estimate of the classifier on that particular hold-out data, it has at least two drawbacks: (i) it requires labeling certain amount of data to perform the evaluation, and (ii) such data may not be representative of current or future data distributions observed in a production environment.
+The final prediction of a calibrated model has at least two sources of error: (a) the classification model, which does not perfectly predict the target class, and (b) the probability calibration technique, which does not produce a perfect probabilistic mapping between the predicted scores and the target class.
+While metrics and plots exist to assess the quality of the probability calibration, such means require a ground truth to evaluate the probability calibration.
+While the requirement for a ground truth allows for an exact estimate of the classifier on that particular hold-out data, it has at least two drawbacks: (i) it requires labeling a certain amount of data to perform the evaluation, and (ii) such data may not be representative of current or future data distributions observed in a production environment.